Bodycam: Gabby Petito argued with boyfriend before vanishing

 “What I want from everybody here is help.
 Whatever you can do to make sure my daughter comes home, I’m asking you to help.
 Nothing else matters right now,” Joe Petito said.

-Petito and Laundrie were childhood sweethearts on Long Island before moving from Blue Point, New York, in 2019 to live with his parents in North Port, about 34 miles (54 kilometers) south of Sarasota.
+Petito and Laundrie were childhood sweethearts on Long Island before moving from Blue Point, New York, in 2019 to live with his parents in North Port, about 34 miles south of Sarasota.

 An eight-minute YouTube video titled “Van Life: Beginning our Van Life Journey” features happy and romantic scenes from the couple’s trip.

-Petito is white, 5-foot-5 (1.6 meters) and about 110 pounds (50 kilograms), with blonde hair and blue eyes, police said.
+Petito is white, 5-foot-5 and about 110 pounds, with blonde hair and blue eyes, police said.
 She has several tattoos including one on a forearm that reads, “let it be.”